On this page...

 Programs within these service areas are further aligned with the National Career Clusters Framework.
 CTE programs at the postsecondary (community college) level are also organized by the framework.

-Bureau of Career & Technical Education Quarterly News and Updates
+Career & Technical Education Quarterly News & Updates

 Recognizes the high skill and technical requirements of current and future careers and fulfills the following: career and academic planning; programs of study; career and technical student organizations; work-based learning; equity and special populations; and regional planning partnerships and regional centers.